 In Jackson, people make a big deal of the white fruitcake that Eudora Welty wrote about in her introduction to The Jackson Cookbook, first issued by Symphony League of Jackson in 1971 and followed by a well-deserved 30th anniversary issue.
 In a pamphlet issued many years later, Eudora greatly expanded on the original recipe.
 On page 9 of The Delta Cookbook, you’ll find recipes for a white and a black fruitcake.
 Only the black fruitcake has whiskey in the recipe, but the white fruitcake recipe in The Jackson Cookbook includes bourbon.

-The food and cooking of the Mississippi Delta is not as distinct and certainly not as famous as its music, but it is a vital element of life for its people, and should be considered as much a portal to the history and essential nature of this fascinating region as any other legacy of its character.
+The food and cooking of the Mississippi Delta is not as distinct and certainly not as famous as its music, but is an important portal to its history and character.

 Books by Mississippi Authors, Organizations and Others of Interest

 Butler, Jack, Jack’s Skillet.
 Chapel Hill, N.C.: Algonquin Books, 1997.